LearnLib/alex/docs/contents/getting-started/installation/README.md

 # Installation

-In order to use ALEX on your local machine, make sure that
+In order to use ALEX on your local machine, make sure the following software is installed:

+For **Linux / OSX**
 - Docker (v20.10.\*) and
 - Docker Compose (v1.28.*)

-are installed.
+For **Windows 10**
+- Docker for Windows

 ## Using the latest Docker Compose file

-1. [Download][download] the latest `docker-compose.deploy.yml` file.
+1. [Download][download] the latest `docker-compose.alex-2.1.0.yml` file.
-2. Open a terminal and start ALEX via `docker-compose -f docker-compose.deploy.yml`.
+2. Open a terminal and start ALEX via `docker-compose -f docker-compose.alex-2.1.0.yml up`.
 3. Wait until the command line prints something like `Started App in XX.XXX seconds`.
-4. Open [http://127.0.0.1](http://127.0.0.1) in a modern Web browser.
+4. Open [http://127.0.0.1](http://127.0.0.1) in a Web browser.

-After the first start, you can login as an admin using the account below:
+After the first start, you can log in as an admin using the account below:

 Email: *admin@alex.example* <br>
 Password: *admin*